cyrusimap/cyrus-sasl/docsrc/sasl/installation.rst

 5. Also if you are using saslauthd, what communication (IPC) method do you want to use?
-On most systems, the correct answer is the default (unix sockets), but on Solaris you can use IPC doors, which have proven to be more stable than equivilant Solaris systems using unix sockets.
+On most systems, the correct answer is the default (unix sockets), but on Solaris you can use IPC doors, which have proven to be more stable than equivalent Solaris systems using unix sockets.

 Once you have answered these questions, properly configuring a working configuration of Cyrus SASL becomes easier.